NORTH OAKLAND DARTING ASSOCIATION, INC

 1. A team roster shall consist of no less than (4) four players and no more than (6) six players.
 Two of the team players will be designated as a Captain and a Co-captain.

 2. Whenever a team can field only 3 players on match night and that team wishes to play without rescheduling, a DUMMY PLAYER must be used, scheduled and played in a minimum of 3 games.
 The maximum number of games played per night, as specified in Rule 10-B, for the 3 players present would be increased by 1 for this night.
 (Div's 1 & 2 = 9 games; Div's 3, 4, 5 = 7 games).
 All other NODA rules would apply to all players including the DUMMY PLAYER.
-The Dummy's score would be 26 points as his turn each time his turn came up in rotation until the starting balance of 139 or lower is reached in accordance with Rule 5-D whereupon the Dummy's score would be 0 as his turn for the rest if the game.
-If the Dummy is used at all he must play in a minimum of 3 games as per Rule 10-E. Remember, he is taking the place of a missing person and must follow all of the rules.
+The Dummy's score would be 26 points as his turn each time his turn comes up in rotation until the starting balance of 139 or lower is reached in accordance with Rule 5-E whereupon the Dummy's score would be 0 as his turn for the rest if the game.
+If the Dummy is used at all he must play in a minimum of 3 games as per Rule 10-D unless the 4th player shows up to play.
+If the 4th player takes over the Dummy's turns please note on the sheet that the Dummy was used until the 4th player showed up so that the Dummy will not be penalized for less than 3 games played.
+Remember, he is taking the place of a missing person and must follow all of the rules.
+Beginning with the 2009/2010 dart year the Dummy player may be used in multi-player games only.
+He will not be allowed in single player games.
+Penalty for this infraction will 1 point per illegal game.

 **(13)** CAPTAIN'S RESPONSIBILITIES

-1. The home team captain or co-captain is responsible for the Faxing or Scan/Emailing in of the score sheets to the statistician by 6 pm on Tuesday following Monday night darts.
+1. The home team Captain or Co-Captain is responsible for the Faxing or Scan/Emailing in of the score sheets to the statistician by 6 pm on Tuesday following Monday night darts in accordance with Rule 3-B.

 **(14)** PLAY-OFFS